Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 ### Partially done work

-This is somewhere where resources have been sunk, but no value has yet been created.
+This is where resources have been sunk, but no value has yet been created.

-Eg: imagine you owned a car factory.
-You cant sell half a car.
-You can only sell a car that is complete.
-Same with software.
-Half a feature is useless.
+E.g. : Imagine you owned a car factory.
+You can't sell half a car, you can only sell a car that is complete.
+Same with software, half a feature is useless.
 Completing work adds value.

 Therefore: bias your actions towards finishing things.
 Junior coders often like to chase shiney new things and start new projects before finishing what they started.
-This is normal, it's also ineffective.
+This is normal but it's also ineffective.

 What this means in terms of Tilde: The more important a card is, the closer it will be to the right of the board.